tallguyjenks/DevLog/pages/python.md

 ---

 ##
-> Python is the "most powerful language you can still read.
+> Python is the most powerful language you can still read.
 > \
 > \- Paul Dubois
 ## **Language**